-The research stream investigates the interactions between Lean Management and the digital revolution of Industry 4.0, aiming at identifying the synergetic effects.
-In particular, we aim at developing frameworks, methodologies, and tools to support companies in maximizing the benefits of Lean management thanks to the opportunities of the new technologies.
-And also to support companies in making their digital investment decisions coherent with the Lean approach.
+The research stream investigates the integration between Lean Management and the digital revolution of Industry 4.0, aiming at identifying the synergetic effects.
+In particular, we develop frameworks, methodologies, and tools to support companies both (1) in maximizing the benefits of Lean management thanks to the opportunities of the new technologies, (2) in designing and executing successful digital transformation thanks to the integration of technologies implementation with Lean principles.

 Lean Management and Industry 4.0